 Pam Wilmot (April 24, 2022)

-Director of the National Popular Vote Initiative and Vice President of State Operations for Common Cause.
+Director of the National Popular Vote Initiative and Former Vice President of State Operations for Common Cause.
 Wilmot is a widely recognized expert on the Electoral College, campaign finance, ethics, elections, and transparency laws; and is also Director of the National Popular Vote Initiative at Common Cause.
+She has been a long-time advocate for open and accountable goverment and election reform since 2002.

 Patrick Radden Keefe (April 28, 2021)